-Sea Snails are also rich in several kinds of snails which vary very widely in shape, habits and other details.
-There are the Top and Turban Shells, Perwinkles and violet snails.
-Top shells and Turban Shells are familiar univalve molluscs of all seashores, living on mud-covered rocks of the intertidal region.
-In their internal structural details they agree with the primitive gastropods like Limpets.
-They possess a radula, carrying numerous tiny teeth for grinding sea plants.
+Sea Snails vary widely in shape, habits, etc. There are top and turban snails and perwinkles and violet snails.
+Top and turban snails are familiar univalve molluscs found on all seashores.
+They live on mud-covered rocks of the intertidal region.
+Considering their internal structure, they are reminiscent of the primitive gastropods, like limpets.
+They possess a radula and have numerous tiny teeth for grinding sea plants.
 Their shells are fairly heavy, usually brightly coloured, ornamented outside and pearly within.
-Species like Trochus radiatus and Clanculus depictus have conically spiral shells carrying rows of small smooth tubercles over the whods and coloured designs of red and greyish blue.
-They have a flat base and their shell-lids are thin and made of lime.
-Turbo is a large turban-shaped shell with rounded whorls, brownish or greenish in colour, rounded at the base and having a circular, thick, hemispherical upper column.
-The shells of Turbo have commercial value for the mother-of-pearl contained in them.
+Species like Trochus Radiatus and Clanculus Depictus have conically spiral shells carrying rows of small smooth tubercles and coloured designs of red and greyish blue.
+They have a flat base.
+Their shell-lids are thin and made of lime.
+Turbo is a large turban-shaped shell with rounded whorls.
+It is brownish or greenish in colour.
+It is rounded at the base and have circular, thick and hemispherical upper column.
+The shells of turbo have commercial value for the mother-of-pearl contained in them.